Olakunle64/Methane_Analysis/README.md

   - Accepts file and email input.
   - Processes the file and performs basic operations.
   - Uploads the processed file to Azure Blob Storage.
-  - Sends an email with the processed file link.
+  - Sends an email with the processed files and link.
 - **Swagger Documentation**: API endpoints are documented for easy testing.

-⚠️ **Limitations of the Prototype**

-- The full data validation, profiling logic, and supported file types are not yet fully implemented.

 🚀 **How to Run the Prototype**